OSGeo/OSGeoLive-doc/en/quickstart/usb_quickstart.rst

 Creating bootable USB drive from Ubuntu
 --------------------------------------------------------------------------------

 (This is the recommended process for creating a USB.
-It is applicable to Ubuntu and Ubuntu variants such as Xubuntu and OSGeo-Live.)
+It is applicable to Ubuntu and Ubuntu variants such as OSGeo-Live.)

 .. note::
-   The version of Ubuntu you are running, needs to be the same or newer than the version of Xubuntu being installed onto your USB.
-If installing OSGeo-Live 7.9 onto a USB, then you will need to be running Ubuntu 12.04 or newer.
+   The version of Ubuntu you are running, needs to be the same or newer than the version of Lubuntu being installed onto your USB.
+If installing OSGeo-Live 8.0 onto a USB, then you will need to be running Ubuntu 14.04 or newer.

 `Download <http://live.osgeo.org/en/download.html>`_ osgeo-live or osgeo-live-mini to your computer's hard drive.